Git-Mastery: Lessons

 DETOUR: Comparing Branches

-Comparing branches in Git is useful when you want to understand how two lines of development differ — for example, before merging a branch, you might want to review what changes it introduces to the main branch.
+Comparing branches in Git shows how two lines of development differ.
+For example, before merging a branch, review the changes it would introduce to the main branch.

 EXERCISE: branch-compare